How to Start UPSC Preparation from Scratch?

 Make a study plan – Since you know now what to read then it’s easy to make a plan.
 Essentially, planning is an integral part of your preparation.
 Without laying a successful plan, it’s very hard to move further in your studies.

 Study No more than 5-6 hrs – It’s a myth in our society that you need to study for at least 16-18 hrs to clear the IAS exam.
-However, it’s totally incorrect.
+However, it’s incorrect.
 You should have a focused approach.

 News Paper – Without newspaper reading, you are going to have a lot of difficulty in completing your preparation.
 At least, you need to read the newspaper daily and you should make notes from it for revision purposes.

 Essay Writing Practice – Essay writing is a must and everyone should start practising essay writing from day 1.
-You should start writing 1 essay every day for the successful result.
+You should start writing 1 essay every day for a successful result.
 Moreover, you should learn concise writing.

 Less is More – You need to be very precise because too much information is available online and you easily get distracted.
 Therefore, don’t get confused and rely on a trusted source for information.

-Selection of IAS coaching Center
+Selection of IAS Coaching Center

 Once you decide that you need to prepare for UPSC exams then the other questions which arise are the need for the UPSC coaching Centre.
 Assess this and if you plan to take the coaching then you should start as early as possible.